-- Hypersensitivity reactions (eg, pruritus, rash, urticaria), including some serious events (eg, hypersensitivity vasculitis, hypersensitivity reactions requiring hospitalization), have been reported with alirocumab and evolocumab treatment. - Adverse effects - Alirocumab and evolocumab are generally well-tolerated.
-The most common AEs include nasopharyngitis, injection site reactions, and influenza. - Low LDL-C levels (ie, LDL-C < 25 mg/dL) were frequently encountered with alirocumab and evolocumab in clinical trial experience; however, symptoms associated with abetalipoproteinemia, a familial condition with minimal or nonexistent LDL-C levels (eg, fat malabsorption syndromes, hepatic steatosis, progressive neurologic degenerative disease, retinitis pigmentosa, acanthocytosis), were not observed (McKenney 2015).
+LDL-C levels (eg, fat malabsorption syndromes, hepatic steatosis, progressive neurologic degenerative disease, retinitis pigmentosa, acanthocytosis), were not observed (McKenney 2015).
 Rates of overall AEs, serious AEs, and neurocognitive AEs among patients achieving very low LDL-C levels were similar to those among the overall group (Robinson et al 2015, Sabatine et al 2015, Sabatine et al 2017).
-The long-term effects of very low LDL-C levels by alirocumab or evolocumab are unknown (Praluent Prescribing Information 2019, Repatha Prescribing Information 2019). - Neurocognitive AEs occurred infrequently, but more often in patients treated with alirocumab (1.2% vs 0.5% with placebo) and evolocumab (0.9% vs 0.3% with placebo) in longer-term safety analyses (Robinson et al 2015, Sabatine et al 2015). - The EBBINGHAUS trial evaluated cognitive function in 1204 patients enrolled in the FOURIER trial and identified no important cognitive differences between patients treated with evolocumab vs placebo over a median follow-up of 19 months (Giugliano et al 2017). - A meta-analysis of 14 Phase 2 and 3 alirocumab trials found no significant differences in rates of patient-reported neurocognitive TEAEs between alirocumab and controls (placebo or ezetimibe).
-No association was found between neurocognitive TEAEs and LDL-C < 25 mg/dL (Harvey et al 2018). - There are no data available on use of alirocumab or evolocumab in pregnant or lactating women to inform a drugassociated risk.
+The long-term effects of very low LDL-C levels by alirocumab or evolocumab are unknown (Praluent Prescribing Information 2020).

+- Neurocognitive AEs occurred infrequently, but more often in patients treated with alirocumab (1.2% vs 0.5% with placebo) and evolocumab (0.9% vs 0.3% with placebo) in longer-term safety analyses (Robinson et al 2015, Sabatine et al 2015). - The EBBINGHAUS trial evaluated cognitive function in 1204 patients enrolled in the FOURIER trial and identified no important cognitive differences between patients treated with evolocumab vs placebo over a median follow-up of 19 months (Giugliano et al 2017). - A meta-analysis of 14 Phase 2 and 3 alirocumab trials found no significant differences in rates of patient-reported neurocognitive treatment-emergent AEs between alirocumab and controls (placebo or ezetimibe).
+No association was found between neurocognitive treatment-emergent AEs and LDL-C < 25 mg/dL (Harvey et al 2018). - There are no data available on use of alirocumab or evolocumab in pregnant or lactating women to inform a drugassociated risk.